Edward Kizza

-Edward Kizza (born 17 December 1998) is a Ugandan professional footballer who plays as a forward for Pittsburgh Riverhounds in the USL Championship.
+Edward Kizza (born 17 December 1998) is a Ugandan professional footballer who plays as a forward for Indy Eleven in the USL Championship.

 Career

 Born in Kampala, Kizza moved to the United States with his parents when he was 14.
 He spent his first year of high school at Carlisle School before joining the Montverde Academy near Orlando, Florida.
 With Montverde, Kizza was part of the SIMA program and was ranked as the 41st ranked player nationally by topdrawersoccer coming out of his senior season.

 On 17 March 2017, Kizza committed to playing college soccer with the Pittsburgh Panthers, despite looking at offers from the Clemson Tigers and Wake Forest Demon Deacons.
 He made his collegiate debut for the Panthers on 25 August 2017 against the Ohio State Buckeyes, coming on as a substitute in a 0–1 defeat.
 He completed his freshman college season with 4 goals in 15 matches, earning an ACC All-Freshman team selection.
 During his sophomore season, Kizza started in all 18 matches for the Panthers, scoring 15 goals.
 He then scored 12 goals during his junior and final season with the Panthers, appearing in all 20 matches that season.

 On 8 October 2020, it was announced that Kizza had parted ways with the Pittsburgh Panthers, despite appearing and scoring in two exhibition matches.
 He would go on to not play his senior season with the Panthers.